appijumbo/Preparing-a-laptop-for-international-charity-donation/README.md

   Created a simple text document user could read so that hopefully they could make use of the machine.
   I discovered the machine was for a 17 year old whos parents were not able to buy a computer .For him it was his 'new' computer for Christmas, so I put extra effort into polishing it up especially as I wasn't sure about his internet access.

-  I also provided a 16GB USB stick in to give some external capacity to backup files
+  ### Cleaned machine and provided extra eternal storage

   I finished by physically cleaning the laptop including using acetone to remove Microsoft labels and dirt and such.
+I also provided a 16GB USB stick in to give some external capacity to backup files.

   I'm pleased to say the Laptop did look good and worked well, before passing it to the person who was going to deliver it to the young man :)